mafi2/mafi2.github.io/projects.md

 published in the beginning of 2023.
 </p>

-Most important papers that have been used or reimplemented for the bachelor thesis:
+Selection of papers that have been used or reimplemented for the bachelor thesis:
 * Wang, X. et al. *Multi-similarity loss with general pair weighting for deep metric learning.* 2019.
 IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 * Veit, A., Belongie, S., & Karaletsos, T. *Conditional similarity networks.* 2017.
 IEEE conference on computer vision and pattern recognition.

-Papers that have been used or reimplemented as a student assistant:
+Selection of papers that have been used or reimplemented as a student assistant:
 * Movshovitz-Attias, Y. et al. *No fuss distance metric learning using proxies.* 2017.
 IEEE International Conference on Computer Vision.
 * Iscen, A. et al. *Mining on manifolds: Metric learning without labels.* 2018.